Across The Universe Is A Cult Classic — So Why Doesn't Julie Taymor Get Any Respect?

 “[He] cut [Lucy’s] natural activism, her awareness of political movement, of how you can become an independent woman, or whatever you wanted to be,” she said.

 And that’s not all.
-“There were no Detroit riots,” Taymor added, referring to a soul crushing rendition of “Let It Be” by Timothy Mitchum, who plays a young Black boy man caught in the violence.
+“There were no Detroit riots,” Taymor added, referring to a soul crushing rendition of “Let It Be” by Timothy Mitchum, who plays a young Black boy caught in the violence.
 “You had “Let It Be” sung by Black people, but you didn't see them.
 Jojo just showed up in New York.”

 Finally, Prudence’s scene singing ‘I Want to Hold Your Hand’ to her cheerleader crush was also cut, Taymor said.
 Sony did not respond to Refinery29’s request for comment.